Terms of service

 1. A Consumer (and a sole trader where the contract is not of a professional nature for them) may withdraw from the contract within 14 days, in accordance with the Polish Act of 30 May 2014 on consumer rights.

-2. The right of withdrawal does not apply, among others, to services fully performed with the Consumer's explicit consent and to content/works prepared to individual order (Art.
+2. The right of withdrawal does not apply, among others, to services fully performed with the Consumer's explicit consent and to content and works prepared to individual order (Art.
 38 of that Act).

 §10.
 Out-of-court dispute resolution